nwilson512/techwriting-io-docusaurus/src/pages/sample-works.md

 title: Sample works
 ---

+import SampleWorkCard from '../components/SampleWorks';

 <!-- # Guided sample works

 ## PX-Backup

 I planned and wrote 100% of the PX-Backup documentation, which started with [version 1.0](1.0.backup.docs.portworx.com).
-For later releases, I interviewed and hired a new teachnical writer, who, under my guidance and following my style guide, carries the torch and continues to make contributions to PX-Backup documentation, which has now celebrated its [version 2.0](2.0.backup.docs.portworx.com) release at the time of this writing.
+For later releases, I interviewed and hired a new technical writer, who, under my guidance and following my style guide, carries the torch and continues to make contributions to the documentation.
+PX-Backup has now celebrated its [version 2.0](2.0.backup.docs.portworx.com) release at the time of this writing.

 ### What I did